-In today’s business world, accounting skills are in high demand, and accounting jobs are forecasted to grow at a rate of 11 percent, with 142,400 new accounting and auditing jobs by 2024, according to US News & World Report.
-A career in accounting can be financially rewarding, with the top 10 percent earning an average of $111,510 per year, according to the Bureau of Labor Statistics.
+In today’s business world, accounting skills are in high demand, and accounting jobs are forecasted to grow at a rate of 10 percent, with 140,300 new accounting and auditing jobs by 2026, according to US News & World Report.
+A career in accounting can be financially rewarding, with the top 10 percent earning more than $122,220 per year, according to a 2017 report from the Bureau of Labor Statistics.
 Having a master’s degree in accounting opens the doors to these high-paying careers in accounting.

 A Master of Accounting degree is ideal for the following top accounting jobs: